-In either case, the CA/RA archived files relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, is kept for the retention period defined in section 5.5.2 after any Certificate based on that documentation ceases to be valid to be available for any lawful control.
+In either case, the CA/RA archived files relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, is kept for the retention period defined in section 5.5.2, starting at the expiration date of the Certificate.
 These retention periods shall be modified according to the relevant data protection laws.